-Our RESETTM clinical trials with CABA-201 (investigational CD19-CAR T cell therapy) in lupus, myositis, systemic sclerosis, and myasthenia gravis are now recruiting.
+Our RESETTM clinical trials with CABA-201 (investigational CD19-CAR T cell therapy) in lupus, myositis, systemic sclerosis, myasthenia gravis, and pemphigus vulgaris are now recruiting.

 CABA-201 is a fully human CD19 chimeric antigen receptor (CAR) T cell therapy containing a 4-1BB co-stimulatory domain.
 Cabaletta is advancing RESETTM (REstoring SElf-Tolerance) Phase 1/2 clinical trials in systemic lupus erythematous, myositis, systemic sclerosis and generalized myasthenia gravis, with potential application in a broad range of other autoimmune diseases.